leeif/pluto/docs/api.md

 ## rbac api

-Access token with `pluto.admin` scope should be provided.
+Access token with `pluto.admin` scope should be provided

 ### /v1/rbac/role/create